Powerline

 The roadmap shows that more and more of our electricity needs will be met by everyday Australians taking their power bills into their own hands with rooftop solar, as well as household or community batteries.

-The market operator expects more Aussies to take up rooftop solar in the years ahead, and pair their rooftop solar with household batteries as they become cheaper.
-AEMO expects the amount of electricity that everyday Australians make and use to increase from around ten percent today to nearly a third of Australia’s energy production by 2030.
+Already, 40% of households in Australia’s main grid have rooftop solar, and this is expected to grow to nearly 50% over the next decade.
+More and more Aussies will also pair their rooftop solar with household batteries as they become cheaper.
+AEMO expects the amount of electricity that everyday Australians make and use to increase from around ten percent today to more than a third of Australia’s energy needs by 2050, even as electricity consumption doubles.

 5. Batteries and pumped hydro will keep our grid reliable, with gas playing a limited role

 Gas is a polluting fossil fuel which can be just as bad for the climate as coal.
-It only plays a small and shrinking role in our grid, and this will shrink.
-Since its last roadmap was released in 2022, AEMO has reduced the amount of gas-powered electricity generation it’s expecting in our energy mix moving forward.
-Gas is forecast to generate less than 2 percent of our electricity in 2030 – only being brought online at the rare times that other sources aren’t available.
-Gas is often the most expensive source of energy in the market today, with high international prices for this fossil fuel playing a big part in driving up household power bills over the past few years.
+As we shift to renewables, expensive gas will only be used to generate electricity at the rare times that other sources aren’t available.
+Gas is often the most expensive source of energy in the market today, with high prices for this fossil fuel globally playing a big part in driving up household power bills over the past few years.

 So, what’s the bottom line?